United States in the Korean War: Controversies

 A controversial event in the war domestically was when President Truman fired General Douglas MacArthur in April 1951.
 Another point of controversy were the Chinese and North Korean allegations that the U.N. forces engaged in biological warfare.

 In addition to these controversial events, the topic of nuclear weapons caused widespread debate among world leaders.
 Internally, the United States had to consider various perspectives when making this decision.
 General Douglas MacArthur was a large proponent for the use of atomic weapons as he pushed for all-out war in Korea.
 However, he gave little thought to the social and political implications of this decision.
 The Joint Chiefs of Staff were President Truman’s top military officials who offered a different perspective, thus they were very against the use of atomic weapons to end the conflict.
 These advisors aimed to end the war in a way that would not cause further conflicts for the United States, so they had to approach the situation with caution.
 At the time of the Korean War, nuclear weapons programs were still in development and the United States did not have the supply of weapons that we would later see by the end of the Cold War.
 This small stockpile of weapons forced military officials to prioritize their security interests and determine the places where atomic weapons would be most useful.
 The United States’ primary allies were in Europe, so the Joint Chiefs of Staff felt it was more important to save the supply of weapons to aid European allies as opposed to those in Asia.
 America’s NATO allies, specifically Great Britain, were very opposed to the use of nuclear weapons in the conflict in Korea.
 These relationships had a heavy influence on U.S. decision-making, thus playing a large role in the decision to not use nuclear weapons in order to avoid further controversy.
 The United States needed to maintain positive relationships with her European allies as there was the looming threat of a future war with the Soviet Union which would have required an immense amount of support.

 Women

 Most women from the United States who served during the Korean War were nurses.
-At the time women served separately in the military from men during the Korean War.
-Compared to World War II there was now a reserve and active component and upon entering the Korean War the United States called up reservists in the Women's Army Corps who were eligible.
-Overall recruiting women into the military was much more difficult due to recent fatigue from World War 2 and more women wanting to be married.
+At the time, women served separately in the military from men.
+Compared to World War II, there was now a reserve and active component and, upon entering the Korean War, the United States called up reservists in the Women's Army Corps who were eligible.
+Overall, recruiting women into the military was much more difficult due to recent fatigue from World War II and more women wanting to be married.
 Initially there was ceiling of 2% percent of the branches respective force could be women but this was later lifted.
-Between 1950 and 1951 the number of women in the military increased.
-However as the war went on the number of women in the service and enlisting in it began to decline.
+Between 1950 and 1951, the number of women in the military increased.
+However, as the war went on the number of women in the service and enlisting in it began to decline.